|Nutritional Guidelines (per serving)|

 Preheat the oven to 425 F.

 Loosen the skin from each thigh, and place one or two of the basil leaves under the skin.
 Season with salt and pepper.

-The Only Marinade You Will Ever Need: Dijon, Garlic and Lemon If you want one go-to marinade to turn to when you're low on cooking inspiration, this is it.
+- Dijon, Garlic and Lemon Marinade - If you want one go-to marinade to turn to when you're low on cooking inspiration, this is it.
 Perfect for chicken, pork, shrimp, and any kind of fish.
 Marinate chicken for at least 4 hours, up to 12 for bone-in pieces, shrimp for 30 minutes to 1 hour, and fish for 30 minutes.
 The mustard helps emulsify the marinade, making it thicker so it really clings to the food.
 This is also a great salad dressing!

 - Warm Spiced Curry Rub - This spice rub is perfect for chicken, whether it be chicken breasts, wings, thighs, or as used in this recipe, chicken tenders skewers.
 It seems that no matter the food, kids are much more likely to go for it 's prepared on skewer.